tempranova/turtlerp/README.md

 Recently Done

+- // Some more validation on chat messages
+- // 30s ping and announcement system to prevent chat spam
+- // Proper chat throttling via ChatThrottleLib
 - // Refactor into components and scripts, using XML more effectively
 - // "RP Mode" like IRP, turning off all frames except chat
 - // 1000+ character descriptions getting cut off in scrollbar